zen-kode/kodexalabs.space/GET_FIREBASE_CONFIG.md

 // TODO: Add SDKs for Firebase products that you want to use
 // https://firebase.google.com/docs/web/setup#available-libraries

-// Your web app's Firebase configuration
+// Firebase configuration for STORAGE & FUNCTIONS only
 // For Firebase JS SDK v9-compat and v9
 const firebaseConfig = {
   apiKey: "AIzaSyC...",                    // ← COPY THIS
   authDomain: "your-project.firebaseapp.com",  // ← COPY THIS
   projectId: "your-project-id",                // ← COPY THIS
-  storageBucket: "your-project.appspot.com",   // ← COPY THIS
+  storageBucket: "your-project.appspot.com",   // ← MOST IMPORTANT for storage
   messagingSenderId: "123456789",              // ← COPY THIS
   appId: "1:123:web:abc123def456"              // ← COPY THIS
 };